BlackBerry maker RIM sued by NXP over patents

 MORE PRESSURE ON HEINS

-Up against fierce competition from Apple Inc (AAPL.O) and phones running on Google Inc's (GOOG.O) Android, RIM has watched its once-dominant market share erode and sales performance decline.
+Up against fierce competition from Apple Inc and phones running on Google Inc's Android, RIM has watched its once-dominant market share erode and sales performance decline.

 Last week, RIM said it will stop issuing financial forecasts and that it was reviewing strategic options, such as entering partnerships and joint ventures.